SeriousOldMan/Simulator-Controller/Docs/Updates.md

 Note: Some of you might want to have more control.
 No problem.
 All the files in the *Simulator Controller\Config*, *Simulator Controller\Translations*, *Simulator Controller\Grammars* and *Simulator Controller\Rules* folders are human readable and using a text editor and some *Diff* tool, you can do everything the automated procedure does, on your own.
 But be sure to make a backup copy of all the files, just for peace of mind.
 Attention: These files use a two-byte character set, so be sure to use an editor, that can handle this.

+## Release 3.1.8

+Release 3.1.8 integrates the telemetry and data provider for *Automobilista 2*.
+Nothing to do for ou with regards to installation, but you must enable the shared memory interface of *Automobilista 2* in the settings of the game.
+Please choose the mode "PCars 2".

+***

 ## Release 3.1.6

 This release introduces the first version of the plugin for Automobilista 2.
 If you are a fan of Automobilista 2, you will see growing support for this simulation, including an integration with Jona and Cato, in the upcoming releases of Simulator Controller.